denadai2/bayesian-crime-multiple-cities/README.md

 * `src/preprocess/LA-closed.ipynb` : script used for the pre-processing of all Los Angeles' (closed) data (e.g. mobile phone data).
 * `src/preprocess/chicago.ipynb` : script used for the pre-processing of all Chicago's data.

+All the files with `(core)` in the name are used to test the alternative models where the features are computed at the core.

 ### Computations
 * `aspatial_compute.py` : script used to compute all the features from PostgreSQL.
 * `prepare_features.ipynb` : script used to generate the consolidated dataset that is used in the regression.